-This 20 week ultra running training plan is designed for individuals looking at improving their trail running performance or competing in their first 50km race who have some running background and are capable of handling back to back weeks of 25 miles of easy aerobic running to start with and building to a 50 mile week that include one high intensity session.
+This 20 week ultra running training plan is designed for individuals looking at improving their trail running performance or competing in their first 50km race.
+It’s for those who have some running background, are capable of handling back-to-back 25 mile weeks of easy aerobic running to start.
+The plan builds to a 50 mile week that includes one high intensity session.

 Like any well crafted training program this one will only achieve the desired results if it is administered properly.
 This means following the intensity, volume and recovery recommendations.
 It also means listening to your body and resting when you need it.
 The stress of everyday life will impact your ability to handle the training load and must be factored in the evaluation of your readiness to train.
 We highly recommend that anyone serious enough about their training to use a plan like this, get tested in lab to establish their personal heart rate training zones.

 Thanks for your purchase and becoming part of the #Uphillathlete team.
 Steve House and Scott Johnston

 We recommend having a Metabolic Efficiency Test done in a lab to determine your aerobic and anaerobic thresholds along with your fuel usage at various intensities as the gold standard for determining your metabolic response to exercise.
 Use the above mentioned thresholds as the anchors for all training intensities in this plan.
 If you choose not to do this test then follow the procedure below to come up with an estimate of the upper end of your aerobic zone.
 The first workout you find your Aerobic Threshold (AeT).
 Use one of the following protocols to determine the upper HR limit for your aerobic capacity building workouts.
 For more information on Aerobic Capacity and Aerobic Threshold see our book; Training for the New Alpinism.